A Computable Measure of Suboptimality for Entropy-Regularised Variational Objectives: Methods

 \begin{proposition}[Computable form of \ac{kgd}] Let $Q_0$ have a density $q_0 > 0$ and define $\genpdf{Q}(x) \coloneqq q_0(x) \exp(-\cL'(Q)(x) )$.
 Let $K$ be a kernel for which the elements of $\{\genpdf{Q} v : v\in \mathcal{H}_K\}$ are partially differentiable functions.
 Suppose $\Op{Q} \mathcal{H}_K \subset \cL^1(Q)$.
 Then

 where

 is a $Q$-dependent (scalar-valued) kernel. \end{proposition}

 The proof is contained in \Cref{app: prelim KGD}.
-Note that $\KGD_K(Q_n)$ can be exactly computed for $Q_n$ with finite support, as explained below in \eqref{eq: KGD empirical}, provided the kernel in \eqref{eq: PQ kernel} can be pointwise evaluated.
+Note that $\KGD_K(Q_n)$ can be exactly computed for $Q_n$ with finite support at cost $\Omega(d n^2)$, as explained below in \eqref{eq: KGD empirical}, provided the kernel in \eqref{eq: PQ kernel} can be pointwise evaluated.
 A simple example of \eqref{eq: PQ kernel} is given in \Cref{rem: explicit formula kgd} of \Cref{app: prelim KGD}.
-The use of \ac{rkhs} is a common trick from the machine learning literature, being used heavily in the form of maximum mean discrepancy \citep{smola2007hilbert,sriperumbudur2011universality} and kernel Stein discrepancies \citep{liu2016kernelized,chwialkowski2016kernel,oates2017control}.
+The use of \ac{rkhs} is a common trick from the machine learning literature, being used heavily in the form of maximum mean discrepancy \citep{smola2007hilbert,sriperumbudur2011universality} and \acp{ksd} \citep{liu2016kernelized,chwialkowski2016kernel,oates2017control}.
+Indeed, \ac{kgd} coincides with \ac{ksd} for the average negative log-likelihood loss $\cL$ in \eqref{eq: std bayes}.
 Through selection of an appropriate kernel one can obtain several desirable properties of the \ac{kgd}, such as continuity and convergence control; explicit theoretical guarantees will be presented in \Cref{sec: theory}.
 Before proceeding to this theory, we first highlight some of the use-cases of \ac{kgd}, in \Cref{sec: applications}.